japho-the-dev/simple_shell/README.md

 🔥 🔥 🔥 The Gate of Shell project 🔥 🔥 🔥

 This repository contains solutions to the simple_shell project tasks.
+A simple shell that displays a prompt and waits for the user to type a command.